psaikido/hugle.uk/pages/prose/Thesium/090-renaissance.md

 The Neemians react with increasing violence.
 They make a point of asserting their power.
 They make very public examples of the worst 'criminals' against their authority.
 These displays of cruelty ironically undermine their claim to be the champions of the Good.
+They continually repeat that the mythos they embody must be maintained.
+That without this central mythos all will fall into chaos.

 Large factories are built in the outer shanty towns and the labour out there is found to be willing and very cheap.
 The power of the Execs grows on the back of